evendrop/next-sniffer/apps/desktop/next-instructions/INTEGRATION_EXAMPLE.md

 - **Response phase**: Status code, response headers, response body, duration
 - **Error phase**: Error message, status code (if available), duration

-All events are automatically sent to the Network Sniffer desktop app where you can:
+All events are automatically sent to the NextJS Sniffer desktop app where you can:
 - Filter by method, status, host, time range
 - Search by URL or error message
 - View full request/response details